sfigg/commercialization-public/docset/customize/mdm/configuration-service-provider-reference.md

 For information about the bridge WMI provider classes that map to these CSPs, see [MDM Bridge WMI Provider](https://msdn.microsoft.com/library/windows/hardware/dn905224).
 For the list of new CSPs added in Windows 10, see [New CSPs added in Windows 10, Version 1511](#newcsps).
 See the [list of CSPs supported in Windows Holographic](#hololens) for additional information.

 The following table show the configuration service providers supported in Windows 10.

+> **Important**  To navigate the table horizontally, click on the table and then use the left and right scroll keys on your keyboard or use the scroll bar at the bottom of the table.

 <table>
 <colgroup>